christopheradams/elixir_style_guide/README.md

   1. `@type`
   1. `@module_attribute`

-  And, if you're really a perfectionist, sub-sort by alphabetical order.
+  Add a blank line between each grouping, and sort the terms (like module names) alphabetically.
   Here's an overall example of how you should order things in your modules:

   ```elixir
   defmodule MyModule do